|

 status, unmarried and with chronic illness.
 A finding

-which found in other studies
+which found in other studies A review paper from Lebanon

 and Tunis looked at the fear of falling syndrome as